eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 **Motivation**

-I want to quickly summarize my ideas for improving C2's autovectorization capabilities, and some that others have brought up to me.
+I want to quickly summarize my ideas for improving Hotspot JVM C2's autovectorization capabilities, and some that others have brought up to me.

 Recently, I have gained quite a bit of experience with SuperWord, about which I have written previous posts.
 I mostly worked on fixing bugs, but also added some improvements of my own.
+In [JDK-8317424](https://bugs.openjdk.org/browse/JDK-8317424) I track the progress on SuperWord, the current AutoVectorization algorithm in C2.

 **AutoVectorization: Background**